slipmatio/tailwind-config/README.md

 yarn add -D @slipmatio/tailwind-config
 ```

+then add `require('@sipmatio/tailwind-config')` to `presets` array in `tailwind.config.js`.

-You can then extend the config:
+You can then extend the config if you want.
+Extended properties override the defaults:

 ```js
 // tailwind.config.js